amankdhillon/cse15l-lab-reports/lab3.md

 ## Part 2: Researching Commands

 I chose to research the `less` command.
-Here are the outputs of the terminal when I use `less biomed/`, which is a directory:
+The `less` command is used to view files in the terminal, which is why the images of calling the variants of `less` on directories has no valid outputs.
+Here is what `less` looks like when being called on a directory:

 ![Image](pic3-2.png)